lab1092/blender-manual_ja/manual/render/camera/depth_of_field.rst

 The field of view varies by the size of the lens.
 With cameras, a 35mm lens is kind of a standard size because the picture it takes mimics the size of the picture seen by the eye and pictures can be taken rather close.
-In Blender, use the :guilabel:`Camera` settings to change the size of the lens (35mm is the default).
+In Blender, use the *Camera* settings to change the size of the lens (35mm is the default).
 A longer lens taking a picture farther away has the same field of view, but has a different perspective of the view that many directors love because it "condenses" the scene and smooths a sweep, since it is farther away from the action: